aculich/audio-2-text/README.md

 ![architecture diagram](/images/architecture.png)

 ## Caveat
+You need to predefine the `AUDIO_BUCKET_NAME` & `TEXT_BUCKET_NAME` variables, using the Google Cloud Runtime Configuration API, prior to deploying the Cloud Function, otherwise it will fail to run.
+The function depends on these env variables to be defined using the Runtime Configuration service with a configuration name of `audio2text-env-vars`.

-Currently, the Cloud Function is hard-coded to only accept audio files with the following characteristics:
+Currently, the Cloud Function is hard-coded to only accept audio files with the following specifications:
 - Format: FLAC
 - Frequency: 44,100 Hz
 - Channels: Mono (this is a Cloud Speech API requirement)
 - Language: English (US)

-Also, be sure to assign the proper Cloud Storage bucket names to the `audioBucketName` & `textBucketName` variables.

 ## Deployment
 In order to deploy the `index.js` file to a cloud function, you would first need to make sure that you have the Google Cloud SDK configured, and the Cloud Functions & Cloud Speech APIs enabled in your Google Cloud Platform API Explorer console.